antillas21/marvelite/README.md

 second_response.status # => 304
 ```

+Gzip compressed responses are enabled by default.
+But if you feel more
+comfortable passing it explicitely, you can do it like this:

 ```ruby
 gzipped_response = client.series(:headers => {'Accept-Encoding' => 'gzip'})
 #=> Faster response hash from Marvel's API series endpoint. :)